Skip navigation

 3. Records of assessment processes and course assessment outcomes in terms of marks/grades are kept in accordance with the University Policy: Records and Archives Management.

-4. The Academic Quality Assurance Committee (AQAC) monitors the performance of students, including attrition, further study and employment rates and grade distribution, and College reports on quality assurance processes for assessment activities, including alignment with national and international disciplinary and interdisciplinary standards, as well as qualification type learning outcomes.
+4. The Academic Quality Assurance Committee (AQAC) monitors the performance of students, including attrition, further study and employment rates, and College reports on quality assurance processes for assessment activities, including alignment with national and international disciplinary and interdisciplinary standards, as well as qualification type learning outcomes.
+The Learning and Teaching Committee (LTC) monitors grade distribution.

 5. All personal information is handled in accordance with the ANU Privacy policy and the Privacy Act 1988 (Cth).
 Personal information is only used or disclosed for the purpose(s) it was collected or where the University has express consent from the individual(s).